ComponentsImages

 • Caption: Optional text displayed below the image.

-The Alt Text field is mandatory for SEO and accessibility.
-Describe what’s in the image, not just the file name.
+The alt text field is mandatory for SEO and accessibility.
+Describe what is in the image, not just the file name.

-You can copy the image URL from image properties (the three-dot menu in the top-right corner) and reuse it in other components, such as <Card image="..."> or additional <Image> blocks.
+You can copy the image URL from image properties and reuse it in other components, such as <Card image="...">, <Columns>, or additional <Image> blocks.

-Use the <Image> component to add images directly in MDX:
+When editing pages as MDX (for example in the Code Editor), use the <Image> component to add images directly in code.

 <Image